-A series of free videos and information documents on perinatal grief (in French only). chusj.org/en/Care-Services/C/Pregnancy-Complications/ Perinatal-bereavement You can check with the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) for details about absences and leave you may be entitled to (see Parental leave and preventive withdrawal, page 774).
+A series of free videos and information documents on perinatal grief (in French only). chusj.org/en/Care-Services/C/Pregnancy-Complications/ Perinatal-bereavement You can check with the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) for details about absences and leave you may be entitled to.